ithierda/AXA/README.md

 # Internship at AXA

-Here you can find all the external and accessible codes I made during my two-months internship at AXA.
+Here you can find all the external and accessible codes I made during my three-months internship at AXA.

 After my first year of Bachelor at Albert School, I did an internship in the R&D team of AXA Group Operations.
 I was able to code mainly in python, to help my internship supervisor with his datamodel.
 We worked on the carbon emissions of different scenarios.